 We are a volunteer collective

-De Peper operates as an anarchist-style volunteer collective, under the umbrella of EHBK for the license, and has its own chamber of commerce registration as Kulture Kitchen.
-The collective functions more or less democratically, based on principals of communication and skills sharing, supported by a healthy dose of passion and compassion.
+De Peper operates as an anarchist-style volunteer collective, under the umbrella of EHBK for the licence, and has its chamber of commerce registration as Kulture Kitchen.
+The collective functions more or less democratically, based on principles of communication and skills sharing, supported by a healthy dose of passion and compassion.

 We have a great group of people and a fantastic space filled with possibilities.
-On an everyday basis members of the collective develop ideas and dreams stemming from personal inspiration or project aspirations.
+On an everyday basis, members of the collective develop ideas and dreams stemming from personal inspiration or project aspirations.
 Having a place and a varied network of skilled people at hand really helps to realize these dreams.
 But it requires some effort and organising skills.
-Most of the volunteers have a go-getter DiY mentality, impressive improvisation skills, and are generally politically engaged, fun-loving and empathic people.
-We enjoy to spend our time productively.
+Most of the volunteers have a go-getter DIY-mentality, impressive improvisation skills, and are generally politically engaged, fun-loving and empathic people.
+We enjoy spending our time productively.

 Although we spend lots of time on this project, it is not a paid job.
 We volunteer; we do it because we value the project and want to develop it further.
 Each of us commits to our various volunteer activities for all sorts of different reasons, but all of us aim to have fun doing it.
 Ultimately, it is our experiences in De Peper that motivates us to keep doing what we love or to try something new together.

-All our events are organized low-budget or even non-budget.
-We depend totally on the time, knowledge, skills and networks of our volunteers.
+All our events are organised low-budget or even non-budget.
+We depend totally on the time, knowledge, skills, and networks of our volunteers.
 When all of us collaborate, we can bring together an enormous amount of creative energy and an extremely diverse network of people with all sorts of skills, knowledge, and materials to play with.
-We explore, challenge each other, make ourselves useful, and sometimes do things we had never dream possible.
+We explore, challenge each other, make ourselves useful, and sometimes do things we had never dreamt possible.